Back to Homepage

 Reflection

 As a capstone thesis prototype, Mind Palace XR successfully demonstrated the technical feasibility of integrating complex, multi-modal AI services (vision-to-text, text-to-image, image-to-3D) within a real-time AR application to explore futuristic memory augmentation concepts.
-The project tangibly realized the idea of creating automated, spatially-anchored 3D memory cues inspired by the Method of Loci, showcasing a novel application of AI and AR.
-Public exhibition at DFX 2025 generated positive feedback and suggested potential real-world applications.
-However, as a speculative piece developed through research-through-design, it faced limitations, notably the absence of formal user testing to validate memory enhancement claims and a primary focus on technical integration over usability refinement or deeper exploration of aesthetic and emotional dimensions
+The project tangibly realised the idea of creating automated, spatially-anchored 3D memory cues inspired by the Method of Loci, showcasing a novel application of AI and AR.
+Public exhibition at DFX 2025 across five days generated consistent, positive responses from a diverse audience: including AR practitioners, researchers, students, and general visitors.
+It also surfaced a range of real-world applications that had not been anticipated during development.
+As a speculative piece developed through research-through-design, the work prioritised technical integration and conceptual validation over controlled usability testing or the refinement of aesthetic and emotional dimensions; these remain active directions for future development.

 What Worked